microsoft/winget-cli/doc/Settings.md

 # WinGet CLI Settings

 You can configure WinGet by editing the `settings.json` file.
-Running `winget settings` will open the file in the default json editor, if no editor is configured, notepad.exe is used.
+Running `winget settings` will open the file in the default JSON editor, if no editor is configured, notepad.exe is used.

 ## File Location